Malena Galmarini

-Malena Galmarini (born 5 May 1975) is an Argentine political scientist and politician currently serving as president of Agua y Saneamientos Argentinos, a state-owned company dedicated to supplying the public with running water and sewer services.
+Malena Galmarini (born 5 May 1975) is an Argentine political scientist and politician.
+She served as the president of Agua y Saneamientos Argentinos, a state-owned company dedicated to supplying the public with running water and sewer services, from 2019 to 2023.
 She previously served as a councilwoman in Tigre Partido from 2009 to 2019, and as Secretary of Health Policies and Human Development of Tigre from 2008 to 2017.

-Galmarini is married to Sergio Massa, former Tigre mayor and current Minister of Economy of Argentina.
+Galmarini is married to Sergio Massa, former Tigre mayor and former Minister of Economy of Argentina under the government of President Alberto Fernández.

 Early life and education

 Galmarini was born on 5 May 1975 in San Isidro, Buenos Aires, into a political family.
 Her mother, Marcela Durrieu, was a national deputy for the Justicialist Party, while her father, Fernando Galmarini, served as secretary of sports of Argentina during the presidency of Carlos Menem.
 She has two brothers: Sebastián (born 1978), a fellow politician and member of the provincial senate, and Martín (born 1982), a professional football player in Club Atlético Tigre.

 She studied political science at the Universidad de Belgrano, graduating with a licenciatura degree.